 Radon is a cancer-causing, radioactive gas.
-It comes from the natural (radioactive) breakdown of naturally-occurring elements such as uranium in rock, soil and water.
+It comes from the natural breakdown of naturally-occurring uranium, thorium, or radium in rock, soil and water.
 Radon can get into the air in buildings by traveling through the ground and through seams, joints, utility penetrations and cracks in building foundations and slabs.
-Eventually it decays into radioactive particles that can become trapped in the lungs when inhaled.
+Eventually, it decays into radioactive particles that can become trapped in the lungs when inhaled.
 As these particles decay, they release radiation that can damage lung tissue and lead to lung cancer.

-The U.S. Environmental Protection Agency (EPA) has divided states and counties into <a href="https://example.com/the-environmental-note-in-not
+The U.S. Environmental Protection Agency (EPA) has divided states and counties into <a href="https://example.com/the-environmental-note-time-radio-risk-time-r

-- Zone 1: Counties with predicted average indoor radon screening levels greater than 4 pCi/L - Zone 2: Counties with predicted average indoor radon screening levels from 2 to 4 pCi/L - Zone 3: Counties with predicted average indoor radon screening levels less than 2 pCi/L
+Zone 1: Counties with predicted average indoor radon screening levels greater than 4 pCi/L

+Zone 2: Counties with predicted average indoor radon screening levels from 2 to 4 pCi/L

+Zone 3: Counties with predicted average indoor radon screening levels less than 2 pCi/L